One- and Two-point Source Statistics from the LOFAR Two-metre Sky Survey First Data Release

 and $n_c^P = 1$.

 For the compound Poisson distribution (Eq. \ref{eq:compoundpoisson}),

 and $n_c= 1 + \gamma$.
 With $\beta\gamma =\mu $ we can rewrite the coefficients as:

-In Fig.\ \ref{fig:statistics} we show the clustering parameter $n_c$ and the coefficients of skewness and excess kurtosis for the LoTSS-DR1 radio source and the LoTSS-DR1 value-added source catalogues as a function of flux density threshold and for three different masks (mask d, mask 2 and mask 1).
+In Fig.\ \ref{fig:statistics} we show the clustering parameter $n_c$ (red circles) and the coefficients of skewness (blue triangle) and excess kurtosis (yellow squares) for the LoTSS-DR1 radio source and the LoTSS-DR1 value-added source catalogues as a function of flux density threshold and for three different masks (mask d, mask 2 and mask 1).
+Error bars are computed from 100 bootstrap samples, but are in most cases smaller than the symbol.
 It can be seen that for the lowest flux density thresholds $n_c$ is well above unity, but at flux density thresholds above $1$~mJy, the clustering parameter is almost constant and only slightly above unity.
 It approaches unity faster for the value added catalogue.
 It is also interesting to observe that the radio source catalogue shows a strong evolution of excess kurtosis $g_2 - 3$ with increasing flux density threshold, except for noise mask 1, which masks all but the cleanest cells.
 In contrast, the value-added catalogue shows the qualitatively expected behaviour for excess kurtosis and skewness for all masks considered.
 The value-added catalogue differs from the original radio source catalogue in a statistically significant way, especially with respect to higher moments, despite the fact that the number of sources in both catalogues differs by less than 2 per cent.